jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 # linear/x/weight = [[ 1.90707111]]
 # linear/bias_weight = [-0.21857721]
 ```

+### Custom model
-As shown above, the Linear Regressor has a larger error than expected.
+As shown above, the Linear Regressor has a larger error than the last program.
 Sometimes, we can plug in our own model as following:

-### Custom model
 ```python
 import numpy as np
 import tensorflow as tf